-Here Are The Places Most Devastated By Hurricane Irma So Far
+These Caribbean Islands Are Reeling After Hurricane Irma's Deadly Rampage

 About noon Wednesday, the British Virgin Islands felt Irma’s wrath as the hurricane’s powerful eye passed over areas of the archipelago.

 Photos show collapsed roofs, piles of destroyed boats and flattened trees among the damage dealt to the British territory.
-Cellphone service and internet access remained down Thursday, according to a statement released by the BVI Tourist Board.
+Electricity and internet was still down for thousands as of Monday afternoon.

+Heather Robinson, a BVI resident, said she lost nearly everything in the storm.

+“I mean, our house literally got swept away from around us,” Robinson told PBS.
+“I’m really scared.
+Like, we went through our rubble and found some — like, a thing of peanut butter and some crackers and biscuits and stuff, but we — it’s not going to keep us much longer.”

 “It’s absolutely disgraceful that it has taken the whole day for [the British secretary of state for international development] to respond to the worst hurricane we have seen in a British territory since the 1920s,” Dorothea Hodge, a former United Kingdom-European Union representative told The Guardian.

-St. John and St. Thomas, two of the U.S. Virgin Islands just south of the BVI, also suffered extensive damage.
-At least three people were reported killed, and damage was called “catastrophic,” according to The Associated Press.
+The U.S. Virgin Islands, which includes St. Croix and St. Thomas just south of the BVI, as well as St. John to the east, also suffered extensive damage.
+At least four people were reported killed during the storm, according to Reuters.

-The islands’ 911 emergency system was down Thursday, Rep. Stacey Plaskett, the Virgin Islands’ Democratic delegate to Congress, told USA Today.
+The islands’ 911 emergency system was down Thursday, Stacey Plaskett, the Virgin Islands’ Democratic delegate to Congress, told USA Today.

 President Donald Trump issued a disaster declaration for the U.S. territory on Thursday and told reporters that the islands had been hit “very, very hard.”